Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 #TODO

+* here> use table to summarized.
+    * here> for graph construction.
+        * what is used as node?
+        * what is used as edges?
+            * features
+        * what is used as graph?
+    * 3 pages per meeting.

 * put "Graph related" section in eassy like writing
+    * here> summarized text format to overleaf
+        * finish summarized graph construction in overleaf
+        * finish summarized graph construction in text

+* search more papers that uses GNN.

--- 3/10/2021
+-- 3/12/2021

 * put each section from my note to latex.
     * ref